sbmlteam/libsbml/examples/java/README.txt

 To run the example programs, you must have libsbmlj.jar in your Java CLASSPATH *and* you must also have set up your object library search path to find the libSBML libray file.
-The exact method to use depends on the particular operating system you are running:
+The exact method to use depends on the particular operating system you are running, but all involve putting the pathname of the installation directory in a certain environment variable:

+ System    Directory                              Environment variable ........  ................................       ....................
-     (On Linux)      libsbmlj.so     in your  LD_LIBRARY_PATH
+ Linux     directory containing libsbmlj.so       LD_LIBRARY_PATH
-     (On Mac OS X)   libsbml.jnilib  in your  DYLD_LIBRARY_PATH (On Windows)    sbmlj.dll       in your  PATH
+ MacOS X   directory containing libsbml.jnilib    DYLD_LIBRARY_PATH
+ Windows   directory containing sbmlj.dll         PATH

+For example, on MacOS X, if you configured libSBML with a prefix of /usr/local and did a normal "make install", and you are using the typical sh or bash shell in your terminal, you would need to execute

+  export DYLD_LIBRARY_PATH="/usr/local/lib:$DYLD_LIBRARY_PATH"

+or put the above in your shell's initialization file (.bashrc or .profile in your home directory) and cause the shell to re-read the initialization file.

 To run the examples on some SBML files, a number of files are readily available in ../sample-models/.
 For example: